-Toxic Waste – Toxic waste requires recycling using special waste disposal process.
-It should never be thrown into the compactors since it contaminates the compressed trash and makes it unsuitable for disposal and recycling.
+Toxic waste requires recycling using special waste disposal process.
+One should never toxic waste into the compactors since it contaminates the compressed trash and makes it unsuitable for disposal and recycling.
 Batteries consist of toxic material that when released into the environment, pollutes it.
 Toxic chemicals such as insecticides release hazardous fumes during the process of compaction.

 Can you put glass in trash compactor?
 The answer is no. Don’t dump glass bottles in the compactor since glass shards can poke through the bags and can cut you.
 Compact it separately in specialized compacting equipment.

-Burning materials – Never throw burning candles or lit cigarettes in trash compactors as they can start a fire.
+Never throw burning candles or lit cigarettes in trash compactors as they can start a fire.

 Commercial compactors are hefty machines.
 As obvious as it may sound, never use your hands and arms to move something in the container.
 Use a stick or a grabber to ensure safety.
 Train the trash handling operators properly so that they are able to use the compactors correctly.
 Little things such as not overloading the compactor and carefully choosing what to throw in would ensure a long life of its hardware as well as the safety of equipment operators.

-Northern California Compactors Inc. offers installation and support services for waste recycling equipment such as trash compactors, balers, shredders & conveyor systems.
+Compactor Management Company (former Northern California Compactors, Inc.) offers installation and support services for waste recycling equipment such as waste compactors, balers, shredders & conveyor systems.
 Established in 1981, it offers waste management solutions across the United States.